umituz/turkticaret-case/README.md

 ## 📝 License

-This project is developed as a case study for TurkTicaret technical assessment.
+This project is developed as a full-stack e-commerce platform.

 ---